-Clayton achieved local prominence for his series of historical lithographs of African American figures, which include portraits of Martin Luther King Jr., which he developed for the 1982 Southern Christian Leadership Conference MLK dinner, Dorothy Dandridge, George Washington Carver and Josephine Baker.
-During the 1980s, Clayton was tabbed to coordinate numerous arts shows and exhibits for local African American churches and organizations.
+Clayton achieved local prominence for his series of historical lithographs of African American figures, which include portraits of Martin Luther King Jr., which he developed for the 1982 Southern Christian Leadership Conference MLK dinner, Dorothy Dandridge, George Washington Carver, and Josephine Baker.
+During the 1980s, Clayton was tabbed to coordinate numerous art shows and exhibits for local African American churches and organizations.
 In 1984, Clayton was selected by the Los Angeles Olympic Organizing Committee to create a community “Walk of Fame” sidewalk project in Exposition Park.
-His artwork could be found in many prominent private collections and featured in local art shows and exhibits.
+His artwork could be found in many prominent private collections and in local art shows and exhibits.

 A former counselor with the Pasadena Unified School District and retired art instructor, Clayton owned two art galleries, one on Crenshaw Boulevard and the other on 7th Avenue.
 He also created a line of African American greeting cards sold at the California African American Museum.

 He was the eldest son of a librarian and black history historian Mayme A. Clayton.
 For over 40 years, she prowled bookstores and garage sales to amass one of the country's largest collections of black history memorabilia.
 The collection reportedly rivaled that of New York’s Schomburg Center for Research in Black Culture and had been labeled by some scholars as one of the most important of its kind.
 Carrying on the work of his mother to preserve and promote the importance of Black history to the community, Clayton worked to bring the collection to the public.